golliher/dg-tickler-file/README.txt

 The concept is simple.
 Every day of the year has a folder.
 At the start of each day you pull out the folder for today's date and in it you will find things you thought you'd need today.

 This is a digital implementation of such a system.
-It was inspired by a collection of Apple scripts for doing much the same thing.
+It was inspired by a collection of AppleScripts for doing much the same thing.
 I hope someone will find this useful.
 Admittedly, some assembly is required.
 By that I mean there's no fancy installer or GUI wizard to set it up for you.

 Good luck and please let me know if you find it useful.